Fuxuan-CN/MihomoSharp/README.EN.md

 ### Project Progress

-- [x] Reimplementation of the original mihomo V2 version.
+- [x] Re implementation of the original mihomo V2 version.
 - [ ] Implementation of mihomo V1 API.
 - [x] Provided examples showing how to use C# `System.Linq` for data filtering.